Wei Xiaoyuan: 2022

 Wei competed at the 2022 Asian Championships in June.
 While there she helped China place first as a team, with the highest uneven bars score of the meet of 15.000.
 Individually she won gold on the uneven bars with a score of 14.767.

 Wei next competed at the Chinese National Championships held in Huanglong, Zhejiang.
 She qualified to both the all-around and uneven bars finals.
 Additionally she helped her team, Guangxi province, to achieve a fourth place finish.
 In the all-around final Wei improved significantly and scored the third highest score of the night.
 After combining scores of both qualifications and finals, Wei settled for fifth place in the all-around.
 In the uneven bars final Wei successfully competed her 6.6 difficulty level routine and received the silver medal after losing a tiebreak to fellow 2021 Worlds medalist Luo Rui with a score of 14.966.

 Wei was selected to compete at the World Championships where she helped China qualify to the team final and individually she qualified to the uneven bars final.
 During the team final Wei put up the highest uneven bars score of the day helping China finish sixth.
 During the uneven bars final Wei scored a 14.966 to win the gold and successfully defended her title.

+2023

+Wei competed at the postponed 2021 World University Games alongside Ou Yushan, Du Siyu, Luo Huan, and Zhang Jin; together they won team gold.